LeandreArseneault/Alesia/README.md

 <br>

-To use it just add the content of the src folder and you're good to go!
+To use it just add the content of the src folder to your project and you're good to go!
-The library requires STB_FONT and STB_IMAGE to run.
+The library requires STB_FREETYPE and STB_IMAGE to run.
 They are directly included inside the sources.
 We recommend using a library like SDL for the windowing.

 Features :